RCollins13/CNView/README.md

 	-n INTEGER, --normDist=INTEGER
 		distance outside region to use for normalization (both sides) [default 5000000]

+	--gcex=INTEGER
+		scalar applied to all fonts and legend [default 1]

+	--names=CHARACTER
+		list of custom names to be applied to each plot panel (e.g. 'mother', 'father', 'child', rather than actual sample IDs) [default NA]

 	-t CHARACTER, --title=CHARACTER
 		custom title for plot [default NULL]